 The last thing I want them to do is stress about a simple pleasure in life that will occur many times over.
-After all, life is meant to be enjoyed and a night out should in no way be stressful when trying to lose weight.
+After all, life is meant to be enjoyed and a night out or a bbq with family and friends should in no way be stressful when trying to lose weight.
 This is what flexible dieting is all about: Not being a slave to your diet, and being able to enjoy any types of foods without feeling guilty.

 With that being said, eating a meal out can add up super fast and amount to thousands of calories very quickly.

-Here are some quick tips when you go out to your favorite barbecue bananza:
+Here are some quick tips when you go out to your favorite barbecue bananza this holiday weekend:

 Tip 1: Try to limit as much fat as you can during the day.
 If you can avoid it all together, even better.

 Why you ask?
 Fat is what makes food taste good, and at 9 calories per gram, it add ups fast.
 To put things in perspective, 1 tablespoon of oil has 16 grams of fat.
-If you think having a salad with oil and vinegar, veggies sautéed with oil and garlic and a piece of grilled protein (grilled in more oil unless you ask for it dry) is a healthy meal option, know that it’s loaded with fat from all the oil.
-That is about 400-500 calories just from the oil.
+If you think having a salad with oil and vinegar, veggies sautéed with oil and garlic and a piece of grilled protein (grilled in more oil unless you ask for it dry) is a healthy meal option, know that it’s loaded with fat from all the oil, about 400-500 calories just from the oil.
 We didn’t get to the wine, bread, taste of dessert, and anything else you may have.
-Yes, it all adds up super fast!
-I’m not saying to not enjoy your night, but rather, I am simply saying, save the fat for the big meal out.
+As you can see, it all adds up super fast!
+I’m not saying to not enjoy, but rather, save the fat for the big meal out.
 Balance is best.

 Tip 5: Try to drink as much water as possible, especially if you are planning on having a few cocktails in the evening.
 While water is not a magic pill, it does make you feel fuller before a meal.
 In addition, alcohol dehydrates you, so if you drink copious amount of water during the day, you will be ahead of the game later on.